Best Criminal Justice Schools in Texas

 Sam Houston State University was ranked by US News & World Report and boasts one of the best criminology programs in the country.

-I also heard that University of Texas (Austin), University of North Texas, and Texas A&M University (College Station) may be worth a look at, too — the last three schools may not have a direct Criminal Justice or Criminology program, but may have great programs that are related, like: Homeland Security, Sociology, Emergency Management, and Public Administration.
+I also heard that University of Texas (Austin) and Texas A&M University (College Station) may be worth a look at, too — these two schools may not have a direct Criminal Justice or Criminology program, but may have great programs that are related, like: Homeland Security, Sociology, Emergency Management, and Public Administration.

 The Texas schools listed are well regarded in academia and the work force.